baeseongsu/mimic-cxr-vqa/README.md

     └── test.json  (available post-script execution)
 ```

 - The `mimiccxrvqa` is the root directory.
 Within this, the `dataset` directory contains various JSON files that are part of the MIMIC-CXR-VQA dataset.
 - The `ans2idx.json` file is a dictionary mapping from answers to their corresponding indices.
-- The `_train.json`, `_valid.json`, and `_test.json` files are the pre-release versions of the training, validation, and testing sets, respectively.
-They lack certain information, such as the answers, which is done to maintain privacy and avoid information leakage.
+- `_train_part1.json`, `_train_part2.json`, `_valid.json`, and `_test.json` are pre-release versions of the dataset files corresponding to the training, validation, and testing sets respectively.
+These versions are intentionally incomplete to safeguard privacy and prevent the leakage of sensitive information; they do not include certain crucial information, such as the answers.
 - Once the main script is executed with valid Physionet credentials, the full versions of these files - `train.json`, `valid.json`, and `test.json` - will be generated.
 These files contain the complete information, including images, questions, and the corresponding answers for each entry in the respective sets.

 ### Dataset Description

 The QA samples in the MIMIC-CXR-VQA dataset are stored in individual `.json` files.
 Each file contains a list of Python dictionaries with keys that indicate:

 - `split`: a string indicating its split.
 - `idx`: a number indicating its instance index.